-The Day/Night asymmetry ratio is 0.72 for events over the SAA.
-As the gyro radius of trapped particles can be very large, the lower rate of DSE (43.6 %) on the dayside of the Earth can be understood as the effect of the neutral atmosphere expanding during the day compared to the night and consequently the erosion of the radiation belts due to increased interaction with neutral constituents.
+The Day:Night ratio is 0.72:1 for events over the SAA.
+As the gyro radius of trapped particles can be very large, the lower rate of DSE (43.6%) on the dayside of the Earth can be understood as the effect of the neutral atmosphere expanding during the day compared to the night and consequently the erosion of the radiation belts due to increased interaction with neutral constituents.

-2.2 Polar regions and Background
+2.2.
+Polar regions and background

-As can be seen in Fig. 3, there is an evident asymmetry between the North and South pole regions (North/South poles asymmetry=0.43) with more DSEs occurring in the Southern hemisphere and a modest concentration of events near the south magnetic pole (66° S, 139° E).
-If we consider the Polar regions (> 65° N and > 65° S), the polar DSEs received from MOPITT accelerometer are 25.6% of the total with almost 70% of them in the Southern hemisphere.
+As can be seen in Fig. 3, there is an evident asymmetry between the North and South pole regions (North:South poles ratio 0.43:1) with more DSEs occurring in the southern hemisphere and a modest concentration of events near the south magnetic pole (66° S, 139° E).
+If we consider the Polar regions (> $65^{\circ}N$ and > $65^{\circ}S$), the polar DSEs received from the MOPITT accelerometer are 25.6% of the total with almost 70% of them in the southern hemisphere.

-The Day/Night asymmetry ratio for DSE received over the Polar regions is 1.04, which is more symmetric than for the SAA.
-This indicates that many of the high-energy particles causing accelerometer outliers over the Polar regions are not trapped particles, but likely come directly from the solar wind and are injected over the poles.
+The Day:Night asymmetry ratio for DSE received over the Polar regions is 1.04:1, which is more symmetric than for the SAA.
+This indicates that many of the highenergy particles causing accelerometer outliers over the Polar regions are not trapped particles, but likely come directly from the solar wind and are injected over the poles.

-3. Solar Proton Events
+3. Solar proton events

-Solar Proton Events (SPEs) are very large particle events with large fluxes of highenergy particles reaching the earth (see Tranquille, 1994).
-SPEs are normally associated with eruptive prominences, large solar flares and coronal mass ejections (CMEs) [Baker, 2000].
-Even though their frequency is low over a long period of time, a single SPE can have the most extreme effects on low-Earth orbit space systems as well as on the Earth's atmosphere [Jackman et al, 1999; 2001].
+Solar Proton Events (SPEs) are very large particle events with large fluxes of high-energy particles reaching the Earth (see Tranquille, 1994).
+SPEs are normally associated with eruptive prominences, large solar flares and Coronal Mass Ejections (CMEs) (Baker, 2000).
+Even though their frequency is low over a long period of time, a single SPE can have the most extreme effects on low-Earth orbit space systems as well as on the Earth's atmosphere (Jackman et al., 1999, 2001).

-For the analyzed time period (993 days), the daily rate of MOPITT DSEs varies from 0.5 to 2.0 events/day and has an average value of 1.06 events/day, but during a short time interval, usually one or two days, the rate can increase dramatically.
-These high daily rates, are caused by high intensity, high energy SPEs as is shown below.
+For the analyzed time period (993 days), the daily rate of MOPITT DSEs varies from 0.5 to 2.0 events/day and has an average value of 1.06 events/day, but during a short time interval, usually 1 or 2 days, the rate can increase by up to an order of magnitude.
+These high daily rates, are caused by high-intensity, high-energy SPEs as shown below.

-Time series of MOPITT DSE daily rates and high-flux SPEs are shown in Fig. 4 and in Table 1 we select those events for which the daily number of DSE is at least 10 times more than the nearby average daily rate (continuous line in Fig.4).
-Using the list of SPEs affecting the Earth Environment prepared by NOAA-Space Environment Center [1] we found a coincidence with 3 large SPEs for which the maximum proton flux with energies > 10 MeV is larger than 10000 pfu, 1 pfu= $1p/(cm^2 s sr)$, (denoted by Y in Table 1) and two more high flux SPEs with no effect on the DSE rate (denoted N in Table1).
+Time series of MOPITT DSE daily rates and high-flux SPEs are shown in Fig. 4 and in Table 1 we select those events for which the daily number of DSE is at least 10 times more than the nearby average daily rate (continuous line in Fig. 4).
+Using the list of SPEs affecting the Earth Environment prepared by NOAA-Space Environment Center1 we found a coincidence with 3 large SPEs for which the maximum proton flux with energies $> 10 \,\mathrm{MeV}$ is larger than 10 000 pfu, $1 \text{ pfu} = 1 \text{ p/(cm}^2 \text{ s sr})$, (denoted by Y in Table 1) and two more high flux SPEs with no effect on the DSE rate (denoted N in Table 1).